-Want to know more on car loans and auto insurance?
+Want to know more on car loans and motor insurance?
 We at IndianMoney.com will make it easy for you.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
 IndianMoney.com is not a seller of any financial products.
 We only provide FREE financial advice / education to ensure that you are not mis-guided while buying any kind of financial products.

 Lets first answer the question, What is an electric car?
 Electric cars run on an electric motor powered by electricity from batteries or fuel cells.
 The electric motor is powered by a rechargeable lithium-ion battery, that can be recharged by plugging in.

 Keep your Financial Cognizance up to date with Wealth Doctor App